 maintains a temperature in the attic space roughly 5o to 10oF within the living environment below

-Plus, spray foam insulation products like Icynene Classic Max allows builders to build homes with the safest attic configuration available on the market
+Plus, spray foam insulation products like Icynene Classic Max allows builders to build homes with an attic configuration available on the market

 The graphic below demonstrates how an unvented attic with Icynene open cell spray foam insulation in a hot climate or southern US climate can help regulate HVAC efficiency and maintain improved indoor temperatures.